serenorg/serendb/docs/rfcs/043-bottom-most-gc-compaction.md

 # Compaction Trigger

 The bottom-most compaction can be automatically triggered.
 The goal of the trigger is that it should ensure a constant factor for write amplification.
 Say that the user write 1GB of WAL into the system, we should write 1GB x C data to S3.
-The legacy compaction algorithm does not have such a constant factor C. The data we write to S3 is quadratic to the logical size of the database (see [A Theoretical View of Neon Storage](https://www.notion.so/A-Theoretical-View-of-Neon-Storage-8d7ad7555b0c41b2a3597fa780911194?pvs=21)).
+The legacy compaction algorithm does not have such a constant factor C. The data we write to S3 is quadratic to the logical size of the database (see [A Theoretical View of SerenDB Storage](https://www.notion.so/A-Theoretical-View-of-SerenDB-Storage-8d7ad7555b0c41b2a3597fa780911194?pvs=21)).

 We propose the following compaction trigger that generates a constant write amplification factor.
 Write amplification >= total writes to S3 / total user writes.
 We only analyze the write amplification caused by the bottom-most GC-compaction process, ignoring the legacy create image layers amplification.